Battle of Nicopolis: Siege of Nicopolis

 Titus Fay saves King Sigismund of Hungary in the Battle of Nicopolis.
 Painting in the Castle of Vaja, creation of Ferenc Lohr, 1896.

 Nicopolis, located in a natural defensive position, was a key stronghold controlling the lower Danube and lines of communication to the interior.
 A small road ran between the cliff and river, while the fortress was actually two walled towns, the larger one on the heights on the cliff and the smaller below.
 Further inland from the fortified walls, the cliff sloped steeply down to the plain.
 Well-defended and well-supplied, the Turkish governor of Nicopolis, Doğan Bey, was certain that Bayezid would have to come to the aid of the town and was prepared to endure a long siege.

 The crusaders had brought no siege machines with them, but Boucicaut optimistically stated that ladders were easily made and worth more than catapults when used by courageous men.
 However, the lack of siege weapons, the steep slope up to the walls and the formidable fortifications made taking the castle by force impossible.
 The crusaders set up positions around the town to block the exits, and with the naval blockade of the river, settled in for a siege to starve out the defenders.
 Nevertheless, they were convinced that the siege of the fortress would be a mere prelude to a major thrust into relieving Constantinople and did not believe that Bayezid I would arrive so speedily to give them a real battle.

 Two weeks passed as the bored crusaders entertained themselves with feasts, games, and insulting the martial prowess of their enemy.
 Whether through drunkenness or carelessness, the crusaders posted no sentries, though foragers venturing away from the camps brought word of the Turks' approach.
 Bayezid was at this time already through Adrianople and on a forced march through the Shipka Pass to Tirnovo.
-His ally Stefan Lazarević of Serbia joined him on the way.
+His vassal Stefan Lazarević of Serbia joined him on the way.
 Sigismund had sent 500 horsemen to carry out reconnaissance in force around Tirnovo, 70 mi to the south, and they brought word back that the Turks were indeed coming.
 Word also reached the besieged inhabitants of Nicopolis, who blew horns and cheered.
 Boucicaut claimed the noise of their celebration was a ruse as he believed that the Sultan would never attack; he further threatened to cut off the ears of anyone who discussed rumors of the Turks' approach as being damaging to the morale of the crusaders.